Research shows anxiety is a growing disorder that has strong links to the rise in internet use.

 With such a wide range of uses we can start to understand how easily attached we can become to our little electronic source of pleasure.
 How many of us can leave the phone behind when we go out and not feel a twinge of “what this happens they cannot contact me!”
 The internet can create feelings of uncertainty, one of the main causes of anxiety.
 There are 5 ways the internet can make you anxious.

 We often reflect what we consume.
 Heavy consumption of the wrong material can have negative consequences for your mental health, which is why we discuss with you your ‘Digital Diet‘ on the digital wellness hub.

 Disasters always catch the eye the bigger the media can make a small issue the better as it sells.
 Use of such words like catastrophic, chaotic, miracle, shocking, colossal, unbelievable are some of the power words used in media to create shock headlines and grab your attention.

 Constant notifications break our concentration on average 85 times a day.
 It takes on about 23 minutes to return to your task after checking an email.
-Do this 10 times a day you lose 4 hours work, over a week that’s 20 hours lost productivity.
-You do the Math for the 85!
+Do this 10 times a day you lose 4 hours work, over a working week that’s 20 hours lost productivity.
+You do the Math for the lost hours over an average life of 85!